altaga/Txt2App/README.md

     }
     ...

-Este codigo esta disponible en la siguiente ruta:
+This code is available at the following path:
 - [Package JSON](./Code/txt2app/package.json)
 - [CODE](./Code/txt2app/)

 # Fastapi:

-Finalmente ya teniendo todos los elementos de backend y de frontend configurados ya podemos ir de lleno a nuestra API con [FastAPI](https://fastapi.tiangolo.com/), esta se configuro en nuestro Nvidia AI Workbench para funcionar como una Custom App.
+Finally, having all the backend and frontend elements configured, we can go straight to our API with [FastAPI](https://fastapi.tiangolo.com/), this was configured in our Nvidia AI Workbench to function as a Custom App.

 <img src="./Images/customApp.png">

-Las configuraciones que se realizaron para la custom app fueron las siguientes:
+The configurations that were made for the custom app were the following:

 <img src="./Images/settings.png" height="400px">

-Lo mas importante aqui es que utilizamos el puerto 8080 y de host 0.0.0.0 lo que seria el localhost.
+The most important thing here is that we use port 8080 and host 0.0.0.0 which would be the localhost.

 ## Uvicorn Server:

-Debido a la forma en la que funciona el Nvidia AI Workbench tuvimos que utilizar un modulo llamado Uvicorn, que nos permite seleccionar el host y el puerto por el cual vamos a desplegar nuestra API.
-Es muy importante que tanto el Host como el Port esten configurados identicos a la custom app.
+Due to the way Nvidia AI Workbench works we had to use a module called Uvicorn, which allows us to select the host and port through which we are going to deploy our API.
+It is very important that both the Host and the Port are configured identically to the custom app.

     # Modules
     import uvicorn